Klaiddom/People_tracking/Readme.md

-THis is pet project as a test task for interview
+This is pet project as a test task for interview